f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

 In this lab, we are going to create and onboard from scratch a cluster of BIG-IPs in AWS using BIG-IQ.

-Using what you learned in previous labs, you can run the same below steps using the BIG-IQ UI to create and post the DO declaration used to
+Using what you learned in previous labs, you can run the same below steps using the BIG-IQ UI to create and onboard the VE.

 From the lab environment, launch a remote desktop session to have access to the Ubuntu Desktop.
 To do this, in your lab environment, click on the *Access* button